claymfischer/ontogeny/README.md

 **make**

-Next, users will be able to simply `make install` from the repository directory to copy executables to where they need to be.
+Currently looking into enabling users to simply `make install` from the repository directory to copy executables to where they need to be.